Bhanditz/leesin-stick-animation/README.md

 # leesin-stick-animation
-Simple flash animation which demonstrates buttons triggering events

 ---

-This short flash animation was a project I created for a class in high school during 2016.
-It references the very popular mutliplayer online battle arena game League of Legends and its character Lee Sin.
-This file can be viewed through a swift file manager or any web browser that supports flash animation.
+### Description: This is a simple flash animation which demonstrates buttons triggering events, I created this for a class in high school during 2016.
+It references the *very popular* mutliplayer\-online\-battle\-arena game "League of Legends" and one of its characters: Lee Sin.
+This file can be viewed through a swift file player or any web browser that supports flash animation.

 ---